-Based on the Field Test and Main Study experience of PIAAC Round 1, the Consortium is proposing a series of recommendations for future cycles of PIAAC.
+Based on the Field Test and Main Study experience of PIAAC Round 1 and Round 2, the Consortium is proposing a series of recommendations for future cycles of PIAAC.

 - 1. Countries should review the Weighting and Variance Estimation document during data collection and develop the programs needed for the completion of the Sample Design International File (SDIF). - 2.
-More extensive quality checks should be conducted before countries submit the SDIF.
-The Consortium can provide such checks so they can be implemented by the country and/or incorporated into the Data Management Expert software. - 3.
+The experience of Round 1 suggested more extensive quality checks should be conducted before countries submit the SDIF.
+In Round 2, the Consortium provided such checks to countries so they can be implemented by countries and/or incorporated into the Data Management Expert software. - 3.
 Due to the complexities surrounding the assignment of the variance strata and variance units, for which the replicate weights are created, it is recommended that the Consortium conduct the assignment.

-- 4. The Consortium will compute sample weights for all countries to ensure standardization unless a country has a reasonable justification (e.g., confidentiality issues) for weighting its own data. - 5.
-Countries should review the set of variables used in weighting by other countries (Table 15-3) to see if any variables can be added to the weighting process for their country. - 6.
+The recommendation was adopted in Round 2. - 4.
+The Consortium will compute sample weights for all countries to ensure standardization unless a country has a reasonable justification (e.g., confidentiality issues) for weighting its own data.
+This was done in Round 2. - 5.
+Countries should review the set of variables used in weighting by other countries (Tables 15.3a and 15.3b) to see if any variables can be added to the weighting process for their country. - 6.
 The same programs used for doing weight adjustments for the full sample weight must be used (or looped through) for each of the replicate weights.
 If the replicate weights are out of alignment with the full sample weights, it causes significant increase to the variances.
 This concern is dampened due to the recommendation that the Consortium conduct the weighting. - 7.
 Countries need to ensure that the categories of the calibration variables, to be provided in the SDIF, are exactly the same (in terms of values and meaning) as given in the control totals. - 8.
 Countries should conduct a comparison of control totals for two difference sources, explain the difference, and determine what is needed to be done for the control totals to have the same representation as the PIAAC target population.